Brighton & South Downs CAMRA

 A community Co-operative is preparing The old Bevendean Hotel in Brighton to open as 'The Bevy' (hopefully 12th December) which will be a pub, cafe and community centre – more here at www.thebevy.co.uk

-What they really need is an inn sign, or at least the metal top part (our post is still there) and of course the sign would be repainted.
+What they really need is an inn sign, or at least the metal top part (the post is still there) and of course the sign would be repainted.

 Do we know of any pubs being altered in the next six months that might have a suitable sign (to save it going into the skip?)